SamuelSwartzberg/flashcardifying_text_temp/inf.md

-Originally and still in some unixes, /bin would have contained system-essential binaries, while /usr/bin and /usr/local/bin would have contained non-system essential bins (and analogously for lib) today, /bin often just is a symlink to /usr/bin (and analogously for lib) whatever/lib generally conains libraries for whatever/bin instead of whatever/bin, games may also go in whatever/games /sbin is for binaries needing superuser priviledges/for system administration sbin = superuser binary
+Originally and still in some unixes, /bin would have contained system-essential binaries, while /usr/bin and /usr/local/bin would have contained non-system essential bins (and analogously for lib) today, /bin often just is a symlink to /usr/bin (and analogously for lib) whatever/lib generally conains libraries for whatever/bin whatever/lib32 and 64 are libraries for the architecture specifically, most commonly when two versions of the same library for different arches are installed. instead of whatever/bin, games may also go in whatever/games /sbin is for binaries needing superuser priviledges/for system administration sbin = superuser binary